Our strategic approach builds on three pillars: People first, The power of the example, and Facilitating the access to knowledge and capital.

 Having access to knowledge is still the privilege of the elite and the powerful.
 SustainableEnergy works to widen this circle and supports a plethora of activities from advocacy issues to more specific technical trainings.
 Whereas national legislation and strategies on natural resource management, energy related issues and poverty reduction are usually well developed the ability and knowledge to implement the good intentions is lacking.

 Access to credit facilities is essential for local environmental activities to take off the ground but where banks exist they demand collaterals that most people are unable to present.
 SustainableEnergy has since year 2000 supported the establishment of small saving groups designed to give access to affordable capital originating from and managed by the community itself.

 Working within and around the Sustainable Development Goals

 Goal 7 (Affordable and Clean Energy) and goal 13 (Climate Action) are our first points of departure while carrying out programs and collaborations with partners.
 Our prime competences lie here.
 SustainableEnergy applies a rights-based approach to development and many of the principles for this are represented within our 2nd level SDG goals.
 These goals are also shared with most other CSO’s working for development.

 Goal 10 (Reduced inequalities) expresses the mere reason for SustainableEnergy in the first place to engage in international development work and, when working with integrated development approaches sub-targets of other goals are also frequently addressed (e.g. targets of Goal 11 (Sustainable cities and communities) and Goal 15 (Life on land)).
-However, when supported they will contribute to achieving one or some of the mentioned primary goals.
+However, when supported they will contribute to achieve one or some of the mentioned primary goals.